Configuration

 max_search_threads: 0

-# Note: Each optimization thread will also use `max_indexing_threads` for index building.
+# Note: each optimization job will also use `max_indexing_threads` threads by itself for index building.

 # Prevent DDoS of too many concurrent updates in distributed mode.